-In February 2016, the Financial Accounting Standards Board (FASB) issued ASU No. 2016-02, Leases.
+In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842) which supersedes existing guidance for accounting for leases under Topic 840, Leases.
+The FASB also subsequently issued the following additional ASUs, which amend and clarify Topic 842: ASU No. 2018-01 Land Easement Practical Expedient for Transition to Topic 842; ASU No. 2018-10 Codification Improvements to Topic 842, Leases; ASU No. 2018-11, Leases (Topic 842): Targeted Improvements; ASU No. 2018-20, Narrow-Scope Improvements for Lessors; and ASU No. 2019-01, Leases (Topic 842): Codification Improvements.
 The new standard establishes a right-of-use (ROU) model that requires a lessee to record an ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
-The new standard is effective for fiscal years beginning after December 15, 2021.
-The Organization is currently evaluating the impact of its pending adoption of the new standard on its financial statements.
+The Organization adopted FASB Topic 842, Leases using July 1, 2022, as the date of initial adoption.
+There was no impact to the Organization's financial statements as a result of adopting this accounting pronouncement.